Students, faculty, and staff should take advantage of the centers, offices and affinity groups found across the CMU community.

 Center for Student Diversity and Inclusion

 The Center for Student Diversity and Inclusion actively cultivates a strong, diverse and inclusive community.
 The center offers resources to enhance a transformative student experience for all in dimensions such as student success, campus climate and intergroup dialogue.

 Additionally, the center supports and connects historically underrepresented students and those who are first in their family to attend college in a setting where students’ differences and talents are appreciated and validated.
 Visit the center's website to sign up for their newsletter or learn more about upcoming events.

-CaPS helps students improve their psychological health by facilitating insight and fostering deeper understanding of their personal struggles needed to make better choices for themselves.
+CaPS helps students improve their psychological health by facilitating insight and fostering deeper understanding of their personal struggles to make better choices for themselves.
 CaPS is attentive to issues of diversity and equality.
-We respect and value each person as a unique individual, and we are commited to working with all students to meet their health and wellness needs.
+We respect and value each person as a unique individual, and we are committed to working with all students to meet their health and wellness needs.

 Our trained communication consultants help CMU students, faculty and staff convey their ideas logically, clearly and effectively in one-on-one sessions and classroom workshops.